Caithness Inn - Wick (Highlands)

 missingWrote a review on 08 Julsea viewfree wificlean roompoor signage

-Finding the hotel was a hassle. the signage was lacking and it was tucked away among bustling bars, which meant dealing with street noise late into the night.
+Finding the hotel was a hassle.
+The signage was lacking and it was tucked away among bustling bars, dealing with street noise late into the night.
 The room felt cramped and overpriced for what it offered, and navigating the narrow, winding staircase with luggage was awkward at best.
 The building's condition left much to be desired, with a damp smell lingering in hallways that detracted from the otherwise decent room cleanliness.

 -